 Last Paycheck Laws: When Do I Get a Paycheck After Leaving a Job?

-Whether you are fired, laid off, or voluntarily quit your job, state and federal laws govern how promptly your former employer must issue your last paycheck.
+Whether you're fired, laid off, or voluntarily quit your job, state and federal laws govern how promptly your former employer must issue your last paycheck.
 While federal law establishes a minimum requirement, state laws differ on how soon you must be paid after leaving your job.
 Additionally, many state laws carve out separate final paycheck deadlines for employees who quit, as opposed to being fired or laid off.
 Employers who break these rules often do so out of ignorance, but they can face stiff penalties for noncompliance.

 The following article serves as a primer on when to expect your final paycheck after leaving or being terminated from your job, and what to do if your former employer disregards the law.
-See FindLaw's Wage and Hour Laws subsection for related articles and resources.

 State and Federal Last Paycheck Laws in General